quielLovesLasagna/MVC-Architecture/README.md

 <h2>Why worry about arhcitecture?</h2>

 1) The architecture will give our project structure in which we can then write the code.
-In software, structure basically means how we organize and divide the code into different modules, classes, and functions.
+In software, structure basically means organizing and dividing the code into different modules, classes, and functions.

-2) Maintainability, when we build a project, we always need to think about the future and keep in mind that the project is never really done.
-We need to be able to easily change it in the future.
+2) Maintainability, when we build a project, we always need to consider the future and keep in mind that the project is never really done.
+We need to be able to change it in the future easily.

 3) Expandability, the ability to easily add new features in the future.